ServBay Documentation: Manage Databases with Adminer

 button.

-Connecting to SQLite 3
+Connect to SQLite 3

 https://servbay.host/adminer.php

-). - On the login screen, select
+). - In the login screen, select

 SQLite 3

-in the System dropdown. - Enter the database file path:
+from the System dropdown. - Enter the database file path:

 /Applications/ServBay/db/sqlite/your_database_name.sqlite